Butler vs. Texas Tech: Odds, spread, over/under - November 30

 Butler vs. Texas Tech Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup on several sportsbooks.
+Check out the odds, spread and over/under for this matchup on different sportsbooks.

 |Favorite